Meeting Rory Gallagher in 1972 – A Master of the Stratocaster

 In high school, I was fortunate enough to score one of the most coveted jobs in LA at the time, Records LTD. Thanks to the distribution connections the ex-pat British owner had, we became the sole importer of English LPs in the US.
 With their 140-gram weight, glossy, sometimes different cover art and alternative tracks, they quickly became in-demand by collectors worldwide.
 Back then, without the Internet, musical news from overseas traveled slowly, however since we also imported Melody Maker magazine (unavailable anywhere in LA) we were still up on the latest releases, tours and super-groups that would be coming to town.

-One of those performers was Rory Gallagher who played The Whisky on October 4th, 1972.
+One of those performers was Rory Gallagher on October 4th, 1972.
 Needless to say, his two sets were phenomenal.
 He was a performer who gave it all to his fans every night.
 He seemed to draw that extra energy from the audience and that special fall evening in Hollywood was no exception.
 However, what really made it special was meeting Rory in person and buying him a beer between sets.
-There was a dedicated group of friends of mine that would cruise over the Canyon from Van Nuys to catch all these great shows at the The Whisky.
-Guy Shiffman (Guy Mann-Dude) and Kevin DuBrow were with me that evening.
-Rory could not have been nicer, mingling at the bar, blending in with his flannel shirt and Levi’s.
+There was a dedicated group of friends of mine that would cruise over the Canyon from Van Nuys to catch all these great shows.
+Guy Shiffman (Guy Mann-Dude) and Kevin Dubrow (Kevin DuBrow) were with me that evening.
+Rory could not have been nicer, mingling at the bar, blending in with his flannel shirt and Levi’s jeans like any other patron that night.
 No “Rock Star” airs about him.
 An incredible memory.

 Rory Gallagher and Muddy Waters